wp-plugins/social-popup/readme.txt

 === Social PopUP ===
 Contributors: timersys
 Donate link: http://www.timersys.com/
-Tags: twitter,google+, facebook,social popup, twitter follow, facebook like, google plus,social boost, social splash Requires at least: 3
+Tags: twitter,google+, facebook,social popup, twitter follow, facebook like, google plus,social boost, social splash, popup, facebook popup
+Requires at least: 3
 Tested up to: 3.6
-Stable tag: 1.6.2
+Stable tag: 1.6.3

 This plugin will display a popup or splash screen when a new user visit your site showing a Google+, twitter and facebook follow links.
 This will increase you followers ratio in a 40%.
 Popup will be close depending on your settings.